School Uniform Policy

 Expectations for school uniform

 - Black, red or white polo shirt – with optional school logo

 - Red or black jumper / sweatshirt / cardigan - with optional school logo

 - Black zip-up Fleece jacket with school logo (optional)

 - Black or grey skirt / pinafore / trousers

-- Dark coloured sensible leather-type sturdy shoes or boots with no more than 1 inch heels.
+- Dark coloured sensible leather-type sturdy shoes or boots (or sandals in the hot weather) with no more than 1 inch heels.
 Soft footwear is not safe or appropriate for school.

 - Red and white checked dress in the summer (optional)

 - Grey, black, red or white socks or tights

 - Long hair should be tied back with appropriate discrete school-coloured hair accessories